AR2202/langjam2/submissions/Hylomorphic/README.md

 * integers
 * booleans

-The tree is extended when the user enters a node or leaf type they would like to append to the AST.
+The AST is extended when the user enters a node or leaf type they would like to append to the AST.
 The new node or leaf is always appended to the leftmost empty space.
 If the tree has only terminals in all final layers, it is fully saturated.
 Nothing can be added to it.
 It can only be evaluated.
 Entering more AST symbols (node or leaf types) does nothing to the AST.
+Entering anything other than a valid symbol or command has no effect.

 ## Evaluating the AST
 Evaluation happens by depth-first traversal.
 Only fully saturated nodes can be evaluated.
 Nodes which aren't fully saturated will remain as-is.
 The tree can be evaluated to another tree or a terminal, depending on whether it is fully saturated.